Xilinx forecasts current-quarter revenue largely above estimates

 San Jose, California-based Xilinx makes programmable chips used in data centers to speed up tasks like artificial intelligence work and in 5G telecommunications base stations.

-“Xilinx business continued to strengthen in fiscal Q2, buoyed by the economic recovery and increasing demand across our broad set of end markets,” Chief Financial Officer Brice Hill said in a statement.
+“It was normal course of business kinds of orders, but because a deadline was looming, we needed to make sure we delivered that,” Xilinx Chief Executive Officer Victor Peng told Reuters, while declining to name the customer.

+Xilinx also said it won a contract to supply networking cards to a major American cloud computing company.
+It did not name the customer but said the contract will be worth $100 million per year by 2024.
+“They’re getting more accustomed to us as a key supplier,” Peng told Reuters.

-The company’s net revenue fell to $767 million from $833 million in the second quarter, still topping estimates of $755.1 million.
-The revenue beat was powered by strength in the data center unit, where sales jumped 30% from last year.
+Net revenue of Xilinx fell to $767 million from $833 million in the second quarter, still topping estimates of $755.1 million on the back of strength in the data center unit.

-Net income fell to $194 million, or 79 cents per share, in the quarter, from $227 million, or 89 cents per share, a year earlier.
-(Reporting by Munsif Vengattil and Stephen Nellis; Editing by Maju Samuel)
+Reporting by Munsif Vengattil and Stephen Nellis; Editing by Maju Samuel and Subhranshu Sahu

 Our Standards: The Thomson Reuters Trust Principles.